More About Me

 Born in the mountains of Northeast Georgia, I spent my early years living a simple life on a small farm, enjoying life of family, Sunday dinners around the table and sippin sweet tea on my Mama Spivey’s front porch.

 For most of my career, I spent my life in healthcare, but after a diagnosis of cancer, I reinvented myself and moved to Nashville, Tennessee.
 I began my work in production by creating award-winning healthcare segments for Nashville based CBS and NBC.
 I was also featured in HuffPost, AOL/Yahoo, People Magazine, Nashville Business Journal, Hope For Women Magazine The Doctors Channel, Healthline, and ABC Chicago.
 For a while, I also hosted a radio show on Salem Media Network.

 In 2012, I created the Women Survivors Alliance, a 501c3 non-profit with the purpose of the establishing a network where women affected by cancer can find their voice, improve their quality of life, and embrace their journey.
 That mission has now led me to find incredible and inspiring stories.
 I now travel around the world to share those stories that inspire and motivate.

 Today, I am completely focused on sharing stories from all over the world though the UNTOLD Project.
 UNTOLD is a project years in the making and one I am incredibly proud of.
 UNTOLD is a global storytelling movement that consists of a film series, blog, podcast and live show.
 My Canadian sidekick, Lorna Dancey, and I showcase stories from around the world and they are simply jaw-dropping.
-And while your surfing, check out New Focus Daily, an inspirational women's magazine that shares beautiful stories, helpful articles and recipes right from the heart of my southern kitchen.
+And while your surfing, check out Unconditionally Her, an inspirational women's magazine that shares beautiful stories, helpful articles and recipes right from the heart of my southern kitchen.